THE "BETTER" FRANSCHHOEK RESTAURANTS (In Franschhoek town and valley)

 - Haute Cabriere: Romantic as it is in a wine cellar built into the mountainside above Franschhoek, but noisy for the same reason.
 On nice days try and get a table outside.
 021 876-3688 firstname.lastname@example.org

 - Le Bon Vivant: Easy walking distance.
-Can eat in the garden.
+Can eat in the village garden at night.
 Guests of ours particularly fond of the 5 course "Surprise" menu.
+Lighter menu at Glenwood Farm at lunch time.
 GOOD FOOD.
 021 876-2717 email@example.com

 - Monneaux: At Franschhoek Country House and Villas.
 Free restaurant transport for dinner bookings.
 Good contemporary dishes.
 One can eat al fresco.
 021 876-3386 firstname.lastname@example.org